opocaj92/TicTacToeAI/README.md

-#TicTacToe AI
+#TicTacToeAI

-A simple web version of the famous Tic Tac Toe game with a simple (but yet unbeatable?)
-AI as opponent.
+##A simple web version of the TicTacToe game with a simple AI as opponent.

+###How it works
 It's written using HTML5+CSS3 for the UI and pure JavaScript (no framework) for the core of the game.
-The AI it's made using a MiniMax algorithm (good for zero-sum game like tic tac toe) that check every possible solution (they are only few, so controlling all of them don't make the decision process slow, but make the AI unbeatable).
+The board is represented with an HTML table, and each cell has an unique ID.
+When it's clicked, it triggers an event that lets the computer compute its move.
+The AI it's made using the MiniMax algorithm (good for zero-sum game like TicTacToe) that checks for the best move in the search tree.

+###Author
+*Castellini Jacopo*